Earth is covered with these 3 types of rocks are:

 There are different types of clastic rocks.
 For example, we can branch off into conglomerate, breccia, sandstone, siltstone and shalestone rocks.

-- “Conglomerate” have a variety of size sediments such as boulders, sand and clay.
+- “Conglomerate” have a variety of size in sediments such as boulders, sand, and clay.
 One key characteristic is they are rounded and smoothed.

 - “Breccia” also has different size sediments all compacted and cemented together.
 Instead of being rounded, sediments are jagged.

 - “Sandstone” are clastic sedimentary rocks that have compacted sand grains.

 - “Siltstone” is compacted silt.